Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple tool with one parameter and no output schema, the description covers purpose, storage location, effect on other tools, and what it does not do.
-No obvious gaps.
-Complete given the low complexity.
+For a simple one-parameter tool with no output schema, description covers purpose, storage, related tools, and behavioral constraint.
+No gaps for the complexity level.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.